michael092749/AppleMusicToSpotify/README.md

 # AppleMusicToSpotify

-Converts Apple music playlist to a Spotify music playlist.The apple music playlist URL is parsed and then requests are made to the spotify API to add the songs to a new spotify playlist on your account.
+Converts Apple music playlist to a Spotify music playlist.
+The apple music playlist URL is parsed and then requests are made to the spotify API to add the songs to a new spotify playlist on your account.

 ## Usage